cspraggett/sole-and-ankle-revisited/README.md

 ## Exercise 2: Mobile header

-On smaller screens, we want to switch up our header:
+On "smaller screens, we want to switch up our header:

 ![Close-up screenshot of the new header](./docs/mobile-header.png)